protonemedia/laravel-splade-docs/x-event.md

 ## Using raw event data

 Instead of the features above, you may also use the raw event data.
-There are `subscribed` and `events` props:
+In addition, there are `subscribed` and `events` props:

 ```blade
 <x-splade-event private channel="admins" listen="IncomingEmail, IncomingSupportBubble">